Step-by-step instructions for how I built my own MIDI controller

 Next I mounted all the components to the front panel of my enclosure and began soldering wires to all the appropriate leads.
 The other end of the wires all went into the Brain Jr. which has terminal connections that do not require soldering (just the right gauge wire or male end jumpers).
 With this I was sure to take my time and double check each connection on the Brain Jr. as I go.
 It was also helpful that I planned ahead and measured out the proper lengths of wire for each component to reach the circuit board.

 Once connections were complete I made sure to test everything in the Brain Jr. software before closing up the enclosure.
 By the way all those wires made closing this thing a little tricky, but with a little patience and some careful routing of the wires the enclosure buttoned up just fine.
-I printed a little front panel graphic on some high quality photo paper and here’s the finished product.

 This was a fun and fulfilling project for me and produced something I can use for years to come.
-I enocurage my students in the audio production school to experiment in this way all the time.
+I encourage my students in the audio production school to experiment in this way all the time.